huggingface/gguf-jinja-analysis/README.md

 ### Background

 Each GGUF model can include a chat template, which utilizes jinja2 templating to format the prompt.
 This template resides in the file's header metadata.
-A potential security risk arises when this template is improperly sanitized, leading to possible code injection or other malicious behavior.
+A potential security risk arises when this template is not run in a sandbox, leading to possible arbitrary code execution.

 ### Analysis Methodology

-The analysis was conducted using a *blazingly fast* Rust script that efficiently retrieves and processes a large number of GGUF files.
+The analysis was conducted using a *blazingly fast* Rust script that retrieves and processes a large number of GGUF files.
 Specifically, the script emits an HTTP request with a RANGE header to fetch only the relevant bytes of the GGUF file, containing the header & the chat template.

 Two evaluation methods were employed: